rssh/dotty-cps-async/docs/Features.rst

    def  dryRun(data:string): Future[Unit]
    def  processData(data:string): Future[String]

-Where the semantics of dryRun is a raise error if it is impossible to run processData().
+Where the semantics of `dryRun`  - raise an error if it is impossible to run processData().

 Let's look at the next code: